 If you’ve spent any time on my website you’ll know I’m a cosy chunky blanket lover.
 Originally from North East England I really should cope with the cold better than I do!

-Throws and afghans are some of my favourite easy projects and I always recommend them for new knitters or beginners to crochet as they can be as quick or intricate, delicate or chunky, minimal or colourful as you choose.
+Throws and afghans are some of my favourite easy projects and I always recommend beginner crochet blankets and throws for new knitters as they can be as quick or intricate, delicate or chunky, minimal or colourful as you choose.

-Whether you’re looking for something modern or traditional, chunky or with a lace stitch, something for a baby gift or a full sized afghan I’ve scoured the internet to find the best step by step tutorials to help you create a throw you will love.
+Whether you’re looking for something modern or traditional, chunky or with a lace stitch, something for a baby gift or a full sized afghan I’ve scoured the internet to find the best step by step tutorials to help you create a crochet beginners blanket or knit throw you will love.

 (Some of my posts contain affiliate links.
 If you buy something through one of these links it won’t cost you a penny more but I get a small commission.
 For example as an Amazon Associate, I earn from qualifying purchases that you make if you click one of my links)